ngrok/ngrok-docs/docs/integrations/facebook/webhooks.md

 By integrating ngrok with Facebook, you can:

-- **Develop and test Facebook Messenger webhooks locally**, eliminating the time in deploying your development code to a public environment and setting it up in HTTPS.
+- **Develop and test Facebook webhooks locally**, eliminating the time in deploying your development code to a public environment and setting it up in HTTPS.
-- **Inspect and troubleshoot requests from Facebook Messenger** in real-time via the inspection UI and API.
+- **Inspect and troubleshoot requests from Facebook** in real-time via the inspection UI and API.
-- **Modify and Replay Facebook Messenger Webhook requests** with a single click and without spending time reproducing events manually in your Facebook Messenger account.
+- **Modify and Replay Facebook Webhook requests** with a single click and without spending time reproducing events manually in your Facebook account.
-- **Secure your app with Facebook Messenger validation provided by ngrok**.
+- **Secure your app with Facebook validation provided by ngrok**.
 Invalid requests are blocked by ngrok before reaching your app.

 ## **Step 1**: Start your app {#start-your-app}